-In generation tasks, metrics like BLEU, along with its variants BLEU-4 and BLEU-DC [7, 9, 19, 40, 56], and Pass@k [31, 34, 38, 43, 66, 70] are the most commonly used, appearing in 62 and 54 studies, respectively.
-For instance, Wang et al. [461] employed BLEU to evaluate a code-to-code translation model.
-Pass@k is used in the research by Jiang et al. [170] to assess code generation models, measuring the proportion of generated code snippets that match the reference solutions.
-Additionally, ROUGE/ROUGE-L [7, 9, 102, 104, 230, 238, 285, 287, 313, 523], METEOR [7, 9, 40, 102, 104, 313], EM (Exact Match) [9, 102, 122, 298, 461, 473, 512, 555], and ES (Edit Similarity) [256] are used in specific studies to evaluate the quality and accuracy of generated code or natural language code descriptions.
+In generation tasks, metrics like BLEU, along with its variants BLEU-4 and BLEU-DC [7, 9, 19, 40, 57], and Pass@k [31, 34, 38, 43, 67, 71] are the most commonly used, appearing in 62 and 54 studies, respectively.
+For instance, Wang et al. [463] employed BLEU to evaluate a code-to-code translation model.
+Pass@k is used in the research by Jiang et al. [171] to assess code generation models, measuring the proportion of generated code snippets that match the reference solutions.
+Additionally, ROUGE/ROUGE-L [7, 9, 103, 105, 231, 239, 287, 289, 315, 526], METEOR [7, 9, 40, 103, 105, 315], EM (Exact Match) [9, 103, 123, 300, 463, 475, 515, 558], and ES (Edit Similarity) [257] are used in specific studies to evaluate the quality and accuracy of generated code or natural language code descriptions.

-(1) We discovered a range of tuning techniques gradually becoming widely adopted in the LLM4SE domain.
-Among these, Parameter Efficient Fine-Tuning (PEFT) techniques, including Low-Rank Adaptation (LoRA), prompt tuning, prefix tuning, and adapter tuning, are gaining prominence for optimizing LLMs while minimizing computational complexity.

-(2) We identified a diverse set of eight prompting techniques, including few-shot prompting, zeroshot prompting, Chain-of-Thought (CoT), Automatic Prompt Engineer (APE), Chain of Code (CoC), Automatic Chain-of-Thought (Auto-CoT), Modular-of-Thought (MoT), and Structured Chain-of-Thought (SCoT), applied in the LLM4SE domain to enhance model performance.
-These techniques leverage task-specific instructions, known as prompts, to guide LLMs without modifying core model parameters, providing a promising avenue for improving LLM capabilities in software engineering tasks.

-(3) We summarized the most widely used evaluation metrics according to four problem types, i.e., regression, classification, recommendation, and generation.
+- (1) We discovered a range of tuning techniques gradually becoming widely adopted in the LLM4SE domain.
+Among these, Parameter Efficient Fine-Tuning (PEFT) techniques, including Low-Rank Adaptation (LoRA), prompt tuning, prefix tuning, and adapter tuning, are gaining prominence for optimizing LLMs while minimizing computational complexity. - (2) We identified a diverse set of eight prompting techniques, including zero-shot prompting, few-shot prompting, Chain-of-Thought (CoT), Automatic Prompt Engineer (APE), Chain of Code (CoC), Automatic Chain-of-Thought (Auto-CoT), Modular-of-Thought (MoT), and Structured Chain-of-Thought (SCoT), applied in the LLM4SE domain to enhance model performance.
+These techniques leverage task-specific instructions, known as prompts, to guide LLMs without modifying core model parameters, providing a promising avenue for improving LLM capabilities in software engineering tasks. - (3) We summarized the most widely used evaluation metrics according to four problem types, i.e., regression, classification, recommendation, and generation.
 Nineteen different evaluation metrics appeared in the generation task, while nine metrics were used for the classification task.